A Celiac’s Gluten Free Guide to South Korea

 JeJuice rice flour and walnut pastries.
 Photo by Montana Lopez

-• 853 (Google Maps link): We didn’t get a chance to visit this Korean BBQ but have read multiple reviews, Facebook posts and blogs that describe staff as being knowledgeable about celiac disease and able to provide input on safe menu options, so we wanted to include it.
+• 853: Montana notes that she did not get a chance to visit this Korean BBQ but read multiple reviews, Facebook posts and blogs that describe staff as being knowledgeable about celiac disease and able to provide input on safe menu options, so she wanted to include it.

 Gluten free teahouse South Korea Seoul